bodhisatva/linux-and-windows-cheatsheet/azure/azure-commands.md

 az group list
 ```

-If you don't already have a resource group, crete one using command:
+If you don't already have a resource group, create one using command:

 ```bash
 az group create --name <resource_name> --location <resource_location>